bsudarshan7/weatherapp-/README.md

 # weatherapp-
-this is my first git repository and my first project using html,css ,JavaScript.
+this is my first git repository. author : birajdar sudarshan